- Canary Islands

 The city was founded before 1351, so it's more than 650 years old and it was created by a papal decree given at that time.

-The old town is still a nice place to visit and to take a walk through the old building full of history.
+The old town is still a nice place to visit and to take a walk through the old buildings full of history.

 Telde has one of the largest monumental and cultural complexes in the Canaries, where the simplicity of the Mudejar style is harmoniously combined with all other architectural styles.

-The first celebration of the year are all about the carnival season.
+The first celebrations of the year are all about the carnival season.
 There lots of Carnivals in Gran Canaria, starting with the one in the capital, which is the biggest event.
 There is also a carnival in Telde, which is not as big as the one in the capital, but still fun to attend if you are staying in the area.

 In July there's the Fiesta in Honor of Nuestra Senora del Carmen, saint patron of the sailors.
 A nice maritime ceremony is usually organized on the beach Melenara.